ScienceLion/twitchcommentslive/README.md

 ## A Noita mod that brings Twitch comments to life in-game

 Bring Twitch chat in game as floating text, turn them into physical materials at random, or have chat discover creating specific materials based on what they say.
+With Static Seed mode on, an example would be a chatter says "bald", it appears in game, and turns into polymorph. "bald" will ALWAYS turn into polymorph for this run.
+While "sweat" turns into another material, like acid.
+For each run, chat gets to discover what their messages turn into, allowing them to choose to help or hurt the streamer.

-Subscribe to the [workshop mod](blank), or download the twitchcommentslive folder to your Noita/mods folder.
+Subscribe to the [workshop mod](blank), or download the twitchcommentslive folder to your Noita mods folder.

 [download emote server](https://github.com/ScienceLion/twitchcommentslive/tree/main)